+The following grades are asea for illiar marks.

 Grade Quality Points

 A 4.0

 A- 3.7

 B+ 3.3

 В 3.0

 B- 2.7

 C+ 2.3

-С 2.0
+C 2.0

 C- 1.7

 D 1.0

 F 0

 Grade Grade Value

 IN Incomplete

 IP In progress

 L Auditor

 P Passed

 WD Student-initiated authorized withdrawal

 WF Unauthorized withdrawal

 Υ Intermediate grade

 Z No grade

 Grade Grade Description

-IN Incompletes are assigned at the instructor's discretion.
-Coursework must be completed within six weeks of the start of the following semester.
-"IN" is computed as an "F" until an appropriate letter grade is submitted.
-"IN" cannot become a "WD."
+IN Incompletes are reported by instructor at grade-processing deadline.
+Does not affect GPA.

 IP Indicates that a student's master's thesis is in progress.
 Replaced by a letter grade when the student's thesis is completed or by "F" if matriculation is not maintained.

-L P/F Auditor (may be assigned for nondegree student only).
-A "P" grade is not calculated in the scholastic average, but credit is received and recorded on the academic transcript.
+L Auditor (may be assigned for non-degree student only).

+P/F A "P" grade is not calculated in the scholastic average, but credit is received and recorded on the academic transcript.
 An "F" grade is calculated in the GPA.

 WD Student-initiated authorized withdrawal is permitted up to the thirteenth week (effective Spring 2015) and does not affect GPA.
 This grade is a terminal grade and changes are not accepted.

 WF Unauthorized withdrawal, which may be assigned after six weeks at the instructor's discretion, carries a penalty, and is equivalent to an "F" in the GPA.
 This grade is a terminal grade and changes are not accepted. Υ Intermediate grade assigned after the first of two semesters or the first two semesters of a three-semester sequence.
 Will be replaced by appropriate letter grade when sequence is completed.
 Does not affect GPA.
 Z No grade reported by instructor at grade- processing deadline.
 Does not affect GPA.